 Taking us from the slave era, when white women fought in court to keep “ownership” of their slaves, through the centuries of colonialism, when they offered a soft face for brutal tactics, to the modern workplace, White Tears/Brown Scars tells a charged story of white women’s active participation in campaigns of oppression.
 It offers a long overdue validation of the experiences of women of color.

 Discussing subjects as varied as The Hunger Games, Alexandria Ocasio-Cortez, the viral BBQ Becky video, and 19th-century lynchings of Mexicans in the American Southwest, Ruby Hamad undertakes a new investigation of gender and race.
-She shows how the division between innocent white women and racialized, sexualized women of color was created, and why this division is crucial to confront.
+She demonstrates how society created the division between innocent white women and racialized, sexualized women of color, and explains why confronting this division is crucial.

 Hood Feminism: Notes from the Women That a Movement Forgot by Mikki Kendall